 Float has emphasized before that we like to think of people themselves as being mobile, not just their mobile phones or wearable devices.
 Research by the International Data Corporation says mobile workers will account for almost three-quarters of the entire U.S. workforce.
 With these many workers being mobile, networked technologies will be needed.

 The premise is simple enough.
-If you write a letter using Microsoft Word and you save it to a PC, the program and the letter are stored on the computer.
+If you write a letter using Microsoft Word and you save it to a PC, the program and the message are stored on the computer.
 Microsoft Word qualifies as a stand-alone application.
-However, if you wrote the letter in Google Drive through your Web browser, then you’d have to be connected to the Internet for any changes to be saved on the document.
+If you wrote the letter in Google Drive through your Web browser, then you’d have to be connected to the Internet for any changes to be saved on the document.
 In this way, Google Drive is considered a networked technology.
-Not only can information be saved this way, but it can share the letter with anyone by adding their email address to a list of those who may want to view the document or even edit it themselves.
+You can save the document this way and share it with anyone by adding their email address to a list of people who can view the material or edit it themselves.

 The implications extend beyond writing letters.
-We are talking fleet maintenance, healthcare sensing, product monitoring, predictive maintenance, safety compliance, smart meters, and usage-based insurance.
+We are talking about fleet maintenance, healthcare sensing, product monitoring, predictive maintenance, safety compliance, smart meters, and usage-based insurance.
 Imagine what it will be like when machines not only have ambient intelligence but also know how to communicate with each other.
 Here are real-world examples of networked technologies in the enterprise and consumer electronics:

 - Avere has shown a virtual NAS product that lets users deploy and scale compute in the cloud.
 The goal is to achieve convergence without sacrificing security or performance while working with both cloud-based storage and on-premise storage.